annaparlak/annaparlak.github.io/veering.md

 The resulting Regina triangulation has a fixed numbering of its tetrahedra, faces, and edges, consistent with the numbering illustrated in the figures available in the [Veering Census](https://math.okstate.edu/people/segerman/veering.html).

-Information on how to work with Regina 3D-triangulations can be found here: [regina::Triangulation< 3 > Class Reference](https://regina-normal.github.io/engine-docs/classregina_1_1Triangulation_3_013_01_4.html).
+Information on how to work with Regina 3D-triangulations can be found at: [regina::Triangulation< 3 > Class Reference](https://regina-normal.github.io/engine-docs/classregina_1_1Triangulation_3_013_01_4.html).

 ---